 - the market value of any assets similarly transferred.

 Where a chargeable amount arises, any lifetime allowance charge paid by the scheme administrator effectively forms part of that chargeable amount.
-The amount crystallising through BCE 8 will be the actual amount paid as a transfer value, for instance less any deduction made by the scheme administrator to cover any lifetime allowance charge due.
+The amount crystallising through BCE 8 will be the actual amount paid as a transfer value (before any reduction for the overseas transfer charge) less any deduction made by the scheme administrator to cover any lifetime allowance charge due.

 The chargeable amount will be what crystallises (net) through BCE 8 (and any other BCE), over and above the member’s available lifetime allowance, plus the charge paid by the scheme administrator.
 PTM085000 explains why this is and gives more detail.